Guillem Balagué: Journalism

 Balagué and Gabriele Marcotti presented The Game podcast, hosted by The Times, for the 2007–08 Premier League season.

 Balagué appeared as a contestant on an episode of Pointless Celebrities teamed with former Argentina international footballer Ossie Ardiles, first broadcast on 29 April 2017.

 His book, Cristiano Ronaldo.
 The Biography was named Football Book of the Year 2016 in Polish Sports Book Awards (Sportowa Książka Roku).

-Since Sky Sports lost their rights to La Liga he has appeared many Thursdays on BBC Radio 5 Live's Football Daily, Euro Leagues podcast.
+Since Sky Sports lost their rights to La Liga he has appeared many Thursdays on BBC Radio 5 Live's Football Daily, Europa Leagues podcast.
+He has also worked for CBS Sports in the US on their UEFA Champions League coverage and hosted the travelogue series Destination: European Nights for Paramount+.

 Involvement in football

-In 2013, he became a B licensed coach, and in 2014 he became Director of Football at English non-league football team Biggleswade United, and is now the chairman of the club.
+In 2013, Balagué became a B licensed coach.
+In 2014, he became Director of Football at English non-league football team Biggleswade United, and is now the chairman of the club.